dart-lang/site-www/src/tools/dart-run.md

 ---
 title: dart run
-description: Use dart run to run a Dart script in your package.
+deprogramion: Use dart run to run a Dart program in your package.
 ---

-The `dart run` command supports running a Dart script located in a file, or a package, or in one of its dependencies, from the command line.
+The `dart run` command supports running a Dart program located in a file, or a package, or in one of its dependencies, from the command line.

 To run an executable when you are not currently inside a package,